Jan-Lennard Struff: 2018: Australian Open doubles semifinal, first doubles title

-2019: Second top-3 win, French Open fourth round
+2019: Top-3 win, French Open fourth round

 Struff started his 2019 season at the Brisbane International.
 He lost in the first round to Jérémy Chardy.
 At the ASB Classic in Auckland, he upset fourth seed and world No. 24, Pablo Carreño Busta, in the quarterfinals.
 He was defeated in the semifinals by British wildcard Cameron Norrie.
 However, in doubles, he and his partner, Ben McLachlan, won the title, beating Raven Klaasen and Michael Venus in the final.
 Ranked 51 at the Australian Open, he lost in the first round to Australian Matthew Ebden in four sets.

 In February, Struff competed at the Sofia Open.
 He lost in the second round to second seed and world No. 12, Stefanos Tsitsipas.
 In Rotterdam, he fell in the first round of qualifying to Dutch wildcard Ryan Nijboer.
 At the Dubai Championships, he stunned seventh seed and world No. 14, Milos Raonic, in the first round.
 He was defeated in the second round by Márton Fucsovics.
 In doubles, he and Ben McLachlan reached the final where they lost to Joe Salisbury and Rajeev Ram.
 At the Indian Wells Masters, he upset world No. 3 and compatriot, Alexander Zverev, in the third round.
 He was eliminated from the tournament in the fourth round by 13th seed and world No. 14, Milos Raonic.
 In Miami, he lost in the first round to American qualifier Reilly Opelka.

 Struff started his clay-court season at the Monte-Carlo Masters.
 He upset 15th seed and world No. 20, Denis Shapovalov, in the first round.
 He lost in the second round to Grigor Dimitrov.
 In Barcelona, he beat 10th seed and world No. 22, David Goffin, in the second round.
 He upset fifth seed and world No. 8, Stefanos Tsitsipas, in the third round for his second Top 10 win of the season.
 He was defeated in his quarterfinal match by top seed, world No. 2, and eleven-time champion, Rafael Nadal.
 At the BMW Open in Munich, he lost in the first round to Brazilian qualifier Thiago Monteiro.
 In Madrid, he was defeated in the second round by ninth seed Marin Čilić.
 At the Italian Open, he upset ninth seed and world No. 10, Marin Čilić, in the second round.
 He was eliminated in the third round by world No. 6 Kei Nishikori.
 Ranked 45 at the French Open, he upset 20th seed and world No. 24, Denis Shapovalov, in the first round.
 In the third round, he upset 13th seed and world No. 15, Borna Ćorić, in a third round thriller which lasted four-hour-22-minutes.
 With his third round victory over Ćorić, he reached the fourth round for the first time.
 He fell in his fourth-round match to world No. 1, Novak Djokovic.